benjreinhart/syte/README.md

 # syte

-Syte is a minimalist static site generator.
+Syte is an opinionated static site generator.
+It's intended for simple use cases, e.g., personal sites and blogs.

-Syte takes static assets, a configuration file, and your [ejs](https://ejs.co) or [Markdown](https://www.markdownguide.org) files and compiles them into static HTML files.
+Syte takes static assets, a config file, and your [ejs](https://ejs.co) and [markdown](https://www.markdownguide.org) files and compiles them into static HTML files.

 [Markdown](https://www.markdownguide.org) files are first preprocessed using ejs.
-This enables a more powerful developer experience by allowing programmatic control as well as access to the dynamic application environment from within your markdown content.
+This enables a more powerful developer experience by allowing programmatic access to the dynamic application environment from within your markdown content.

 ## Install